-Although the airfield capacity provided by a parallel runway is not required during the planning period covered by this Master Plan Update, these alternatives are included in an effort to identify adequate ways to accommodate all current users and future demand in an efficient, safe, and feasible manner.
+These alternatives seek to identify adequate ways to accommodate all users and future demand in an efficient, safe, and feasible manner.
 These alternatives pursue economic feasibility, constructability, and sustainability to improve the airfield of ORF into the future.
 Planning considerations made for these alternatives included limiting environmental impacts, limiting operational impacts to the Little Creek Bay Naval Installation, and preserving future airspace surrounding the Airport for development in the future.